 California Government Code Section 7267.2 requires that an offer be made to the Owner and in an amount which the agency believes to be just compensation.
-The amount must not be less than the agency's approved appraisal of the fair market value of the property.
+The amount must not be less than the agency's approved appraisal of the fair market value of the property interest to be acquired.
 In addition, the agency is required to provide the Owner with a written statement of, and summary of the basis for, the amount it established as just compensation.